Polymarket Fees Explained (2026)

 Does Polymarket charge trading fees?

 Yes, but only on the taker side.
-Orders that take liquidity from the book pay a fee in USDC that varies by market category and peaks at a 50¢ share price.
+Orders that take liquidity from the book pay a fee in stablecoin that varies by market category and, relative to your spend, peaks at a 50¢ share price.
 Makers — orders that rest on the book and get filled — pay nothing and can earn rebates.
 There are no deposit, withdrawal, or subscription fees.

 How much are Polymarket's fees?